farirpgs/fari-games/_games/charge-rpg.md

 This is super important and should not be taken lightly.
 Everyone at the table should feel safe and comfortable.

-Each time you and your friends meet to play [GAME_NAME] is a **Session** which can last between 1 to 4 hours or even more.
-The amount of time each Session is going to take depends on a lot of factors.
+Each time you and your friends meet to play [GAME_NAME] is a `Session` which can last between 1 to 4 hours or even more.
+The amount of time each session is going to take depends on a lot of factors.

 Each group can play very differently, as some might take their time while others might want to rush into things head on, but it also depends on people availability.